 Constructed in the 1850s, Dihua street, then known as Centre street has been the centre of local Taiwanese commerce ever since.
 More than 70 historical buildings still stand with shop keepers inviting shoppers to survey their array of traditional goods such as medicines, spices, herbs, dried fruit and incense to name a few.
 If you’re here around Chinese New Year the street is at its busiest the 2 weeks before with Taipei residents in search of necessities for the holiday festivities.

 Thanks to the efforts of the city government the once dirty and polluted Tamsui and Keelung rivers now offer a scenic view to cyclists.
 Popular with both locals and tourists the newly opened cycleways provide an excellent way to experience the leisurely side of Taipei.
-Simply rent a bike from the city’s public bikeshare system, youbike, outside MRT stations and take in the cityscape before making your way to the riverside to see Taipei from a new angle.
+Simply rent a bike from the city’s public bike-share system, youbike, outside MRT stations and take in the cityscape before making your way to the riverside to see Taipei from a new angle.
+And if you really love it there is plenty more cycling in Taiwan.

 The Taipei Botanical garden is a great way to escape the hustle and bustle of the city.
 Located right in the city downtown the 9 hectare garden was founded in 1921 but dates back to 1897 where the Japanese colonial government set up a gardening institute here.
 Take a relaxing stroll and enjoy the flowers and native trees while getting lost in this lovely green space.
 The Lotus flowers on the lake is popular sight in summer but locals come year round to admire this collection of tropical plants.